ICT381/ict381-lab-notes/LAB_0B.md

 3. Click on the green **Download** button.

-3. The deb package file should be downloaded to the Downloaded folder.
+3. The deb package file should be downloaded to the Downloads folder.

 4. To install MongoDB Compass, open **Terminal** and navigate to the Downloads folder.